 Molina Healthcare is the proud sponsor of this mural project, which beautified an inner city neighborhood in Long Beach by converting the blank walls outside of a Molina Medical clinic into public art.
 The mural's theme incorporates healthy family living and also reflects the rich diversity of the Long Beach community.
 The artwork was completed under the direction of mural artist Gregory Navarro Pickens over the course of several weekends with the help of dozens of local elementary and high school students, as well as Molina Healthcare employees.

 To build partnerships in the communities that we serve, Molina Healthcare created the Community Champions Awards.
 We partner with community based-organizations to honor the unsung heroes in our neighborhoods.
 Every day heroes -- volunteers, health professionals and advocates -- who demonstrate selfless dedication to improving the quality of life in the communities are nominated for a Community Champions award.
 They are honored with the Dr. C. David Molina trophy at a recognition awards dinner and each champion receives a grant of $1,000 to pay it forward to an organization of his or her choice.
-In the last two years alone, the program has recognized 122 champions in seven states, distributing $122,000 in grants.
+The program has recognized hundreds of champions across the country and distributed hundreds of thousands of dollars in grants.

-Partnership for Healthy Living is a program co-sponsored by the Boys & Girls Club of Long Beach, California State University Long Beach (CSULB) and Molina Healthcare.
-To promote healthy living, physical activity and education, the three organizations work together to bring members of the Boys & Girls Club to one of several sporting events at CSULB each month.
+Partnership for Healthy Living is a program co-sponsored by California State University Long Beach (CSULB) and Molina Healthcare.
+To promote healthy living, physical activity and education, CSULB and Molina work with local community-based organizations to take at-risk-youth to several sporting events annually.
 For some of the youngsters, this may be their first chance to attend a college athletic event.
 Events range from men's and women's basketball to baseball and water polo.
-In addition to game tickets, the Partnership provides the teens with t-shirts, game promotional items and a healthy meal specially developed by the CSULB dietitian and Molina Healthcare.
-Before each game, a CSULB student athlete meets with the youngsters and tours the CSULB Pyramid with them answering questions and stressing the importance of staying in school.
+In addition to game tickets, the program provides the children with t-shirts, promotional items and a healthy meal especially developed by the CSULB dietitian and Molina Healthcare.
+Before each game, a CSULB student athlete meets with the youngsters to discuss the importance of staying healthy.

 A few examples of the many programs we've put in place to conserve resources and reduce our impact on the environment include: